agentic reviews

 +- author-agent ----------+ +- reviewer-agents --------+ +- gate + sign ------------+ | | | | | | | opens a diff on a | ───>| your personas run in | ───>| all approved? sign a | | feature branch | | parallel, each returns | | v4 attestation bound | | | | a VERDICT: line | | to the diff's patch-id | | stamp review | | .stamp/reviewers/*.md | | stamp merge / attest | +--------------------------+ +--------------------------+ +-----------+--------------+ | +- verify anywhere --------+ | rides the | pre-receive hook · CI |<──────────────────+ commit / PR | check · stamp verify | +---------------------------+

 The reviewers are AI personas you author.
+In the trusted shapes the verdicts they return are signed by the stamp server, not the operator.
 The attestation is the only thing that needs to be trusted downstream — and it's verifiable by signature, so the verifier never re-runs the model.

 // install